A MOMENTOUS weekend of stunning celebrations saw Greenwich become the first new royal borough in more than 85 years.

 Celebrations will continue into Tuesday with the arrival of the King’s Troop Royal Horse Artillery at at Napier Lines, its newly-built quarters at Woolwich Garrison.

-The Troop is due to parade through Woolwich tomorrow, marching directly along Little Heath and Hillreach, crossing John Wilson Street into Wellington Street where at around 10am councillors will receive a salute.
+The Troop is due to parade through Woolwich tomorrow, marching directly along Little Heath and Hillreach, crossing John Wilson Street into Wellington Street where at around 10am councillors will

 It will then turn right along the edge of General Gordon Square, and right into Woolwich New Road before entering the Barracks Parade Ground on Grand Depot Road.